Portuguese India Armadas: Artillery

 Naval artillery was the single greatest advantage the Portuguese held over their rivals in the Indian Ocean – indeed over most other navies – and the Portuguese crown spared no expense in procuring and producing the best naval guns European technology permitted.

 King John II of Portugal, while still a prince in 1474, is often credited for pioneering the introduction of a reinforced deck on the old Henry-era caravel to allow the mounting of heavy guns.
 In 1489, he introduced the first standardized teams of trained naval gunners (bombardeiros) on every ship, and development of naval tactics that maximized broadside cannonades rather than the rush-and-grapple of Medieval galleys.

 The Portuguese crown appropriated the best cannon technology available in Europe, particularly the new, more durable and far more accurate bronze cannon developed in Central Europe, replacing the older, less accurate wrought-iron cannon.
 By 1500, Portugal was importing vast volumes of copper and cannon from northern Europe, and had established itself as the leading producer of advanced naval artillery in its own right.
 Being a crown industry, cost considerations did not curb the pursuit of the best quality, best innovations and best training.
 The crown paid wage premiums and bonuses to lure the best European artisans and gunners (mostly German) to advance the industry in Portugal.
-Every cutting-edge innovation introduced elsewhere was immediately appropriated into Portuguese naval artillery – that includes bronze cannon (Flemish/German), breech-loading swivel-guns (prob.
-German origin), truck carriages (possibly English), and the idea (originally French, c.
+Every cutting-edge innovation introduced elsewhere was immediately appropriated into Portuguese naval artillery, including bronze cannon (Flemish/German), breech-loading swivel-guns (probably of German origin), truck carriages (possibly English), and the idea (originally French, c.
 1501) of cutting square gun ports (portinhola) in the hull to allow heavy cannon to be mounted below deck.

-In this respect, the Portuguese spearheaded the evolution of modern naval warfare, moving away from the Medieval warship, a carrier of armed men, aiming for the grapple, towards the modern idea of a floating artillery piece dedicated to resolving battles by gunnery alone.
+In this respect, the Portuguese spearheaded the evolution of modern naval warfare, moving away from the medieval warship, a carrier of armed men, aiming for the grapple, towards the modern idea of a floating artillery piece dedicated to resolving battles by gunnery alone.

-According to Gaspar Correia, the typical fighting caravel of Gama's 4th Armada (1502) carried 30 men, four heavy guns below, six falconets (falconete) above (two fixed astern) and ten swivel-guns (canhão de berço) on the quarter-deck and bow.
+According to Gaspar Correia, the typical fighting caravel of Gama's 4th Armada (1502) carried 30 men, four heavy guns below, six falconets (falconete) above (two fixed astern) and ten swivel-guns (canhão de berço) on the quarterdeck and bow.

 An armed carrack, by contrast, had six heavy guns below, eight falconets above and several swivel-guns, and two fixed forward-firing guns before the mast.
-Although an armed carrack carried more firepower than a caravel, it was much less swift and less manoeuvrable, especially when loaded with cargo.
+Although an armed carrack carried more firepower than a caravel, it was much less swift and less maneuverable, especially when loaded with cargo.
 A carrack's guns were primarily defensive, or for shore bombardments, whenever their heavier firepower was necessary.
 But by and large, fighting at sea was usually left to the armed caravels.
 The development of the heavy galleon removed even the necessity of bringing carrack firepower to bear in most circumstances.